mtcliff20/real-time-crypto-ticker/README.md

-# real-time-stock-ticker
+# real-time-crypto-ticker
-A real-time stock data display/ticker app built using Angular, TypeScript, and Node.js that fetches data from a free API and updates in real-time.
+A real-time crypto data display/ticker app built using Angular, TypeScript and WebSockets that fetches data from a free API (wss://ws.coincap.io) and updates in real-time.
 Implements a user-friendly interface, a REST API client, and a periodic refresh mechanism.